rusticlion/PortRoyal/codebase_dump.md

     return x >= 0 and math.floor(x + 0.5) or math.ceil(x - 0.5)
 end

+-- Mouse click handler for the playerMovePlanning phase function Combat:handleManeuverPlanningClick(x, y, battle)
+    -- Debug info
+    print("Handling maneuver planning click at " .. x .. "," .. y)

+    -- If rotation buttons are visible and clicked if self.plannedMoveHex and self.rotationButtons then
+        -- Check if Rotate Left button is clicked if self:isPointInRect(x, y, self.rotationButtons.rotateLeft) then
+            print("Rotate left button clicked")
+            -- Rotate left (counter-clockwise)
+            if self.plannedRotation == nil then
+                -- If no rotation is set yet, start from the current ship orientation self.plannedRotation = (battle.playerShip.orientation - 1) % 6
+            else
+                -- Otherwise, just rotate from the current planned orientation self.plannedRotation = (self.plannedRotation - 1) % 6
+            end
+            print("New rotation: " .. self.plannedRotation)
+            return true
+        end

+        -- Check if Rotate Right button is clicked if self:isPointInRect(x, y, self.rotationButtons.rotateRight) then
+            print("Rotate right button clicked")
+            -- Rotate right (clockwise)
+            if self.plannedRotation == nil then
+                -- If no rotation is set yet, start from the current ship orientation self.plannedRotation = (battle.playerShip.orientation + 1) % 6
+            else
+                -- Otherwise, just rotate from the current planned orientation self.plannedRotation = (self.plannedRotation + 1) % 6
+            end
+            print("New rotation: " .. self.plannedRotation)
+            return true
+        end
+    end

+    -- Check if Confirm button is clicked if self.plannedMoveHex and self.plannedRotation and self.confirmManeuverButton then if self:isPointInRect(x, y, self.confirmManeuverButton) then
+            print("Confirm button clicked")
+            -- Calculate SP cost
+            local cost = self:calculateSPCost(battle.playerShip, self.plannedMoveHex[1], self.plannedMoveHex[2], self.plannedRotation)

+            -- Check if player has enough SP if cost <= battle.playerShip.currentSP then
+                print("Confirming maneuver - cost: " .. cost .. " SP")
+                -- Store planned move and rotation in ship data battle.playerShip.plannedMove = {self.plannedMoveHex[1], self.plannedMoveHex[2]}
+                battle.playerShip.plannedRotation = self.plannedRotation

+                -- Advance to the next phase (maneuver resolution) self:advanceToNextPhase(battle)
+                return true
+            else
+                -- Not enough SP - provide feedback print("Not enough Sail Points for this maneuver!") return true
+            end
+        end
+    end

+    -- Check if a hex on the grid was clicked print("Attempting to get hex from screen coordinates: " .. x .. "," .. y)

+    -- First check if player ship is already selected if not self.selectedHex then
+        -- Auto-select player ship to show valid moves print("Auto-selecting player ship")
+        self.selectedHex = {battle.playerShip.position[1], battle.playerShip.position[2]}
+        self:calculateValidMoves(battle, battle.playerShip)
+    end

+    -- Get clicked hex
+    local clickedHex = self:getHexFromScreen(x, y)
+    if clickedHex then
+        local q, r = clickedHex[1], clickedHex[2]
+        print("Clicked hex: " .. q .. "," .. r)

+        -- Check if clicked hex is a valid move if self:isValidMove(q, r) then
+            print("Valid move selected at " .. q .. "," .. r)
+            -- Store as planned move destination
+            self.plannedMoveHex = {q, r}

+            -- If no rotation planned yet, initialize it to current orientation if not self.plannedRotation then
+                self.plannedRotation = battle.playerShip.orientation
+                print("Set initial rotation to current orientation: " .. self.plannedRotation)
+            end

+            return true
+        elseif battle.grid[q] and battle.grid[q][r] and battle.grid[q][r].isPlayerShip then
+            print("Player ship selected at " .. q .. "," .. r)
+            -- If player clicked their ship, select it to show valid moves self.selectedHex = {q, r}

+            -- Calculate and store valid moves for selected ship self:calculateValidMoves(battle, battle.playerShip)

+            return true
+        else
+            print("Hex is not a valid move or player ship")

+            -- Try recalculating valid moves in case they weren't set properly if #self.validMoves == 0 and self.selectedHex then print("Recalculating valid moves")
+                self:calculateValidMoves(battle, battle.playerShip)
+            end
+        end
+    else
+        print("No hex found at click position")
+    end

+    return false
+end

+-- Helper function to check if a point is inside a rectangle function Combat:isPointInRect(x, y, rect)
+    return x >= rect.x and x <= rect.x + rect.width and
+           y >= rect.y and y <= rect.y + rect.height
+end

 -- Get neighbors of a hex
+-- Calculate valid moves for SP-based movement function Combat:calculateValidMoves(battle, ship)
+    self.validMoves = {} -- Clear previous valid moves

+    -- Get the ship's current position and SP local shipQ, shipR = ship.position[1], ship.position[2]
+    local availableSP = ship.currentSP

+    print("Calculating valid moves for ship at " .. shipQ .. "," .. shipR .. " with " .. availableSP .. " SP")

+    -- Each SP allows moving 1 hex, so the maximum distance we can move is equal to availableSP local maxDistance = availableSP

+    -- Initialize an empty valid moves list self.validMoves = {}

+    -- Loop through all grid cells within maxDistance for q = math.max(0, shipQ - maxDistance), math.min(self.GRID_SIZE - 1, shipQ + maxDistance) do
+        for r = math.max(0, shipR - maxDistance), math.min(self.GRID_SIZE - 1, shipR + maxDistance) do
+            -- Skip the ship's current position
+            if q ~= shipQ or r ~= shipR then
+                -- Calculate distance between ship and this hex local distance = self:hexDistance(shipQ, shipR, q, r)

+                -- Check if within movement range
+                if distance <= maxDistance then
+                    -- Check if the hex is empty (no ships) if battle.grid[q] and battle.grid[q][r] and
+                       not (battle.grid[q][r].isPlayerShip or battle.grid[q][r].isEnemyShip) then
+                        -- This is a valid move destination, add it to valid moves table.insert(self.validMoves, {q, r})
+                        print("Added valid move: " .. q .. "," .. r .. " (distance: " .. distance .. ")")
+                    else
+                        print("Hex " .. q .. "," .. r .. " occupied or out of bounds")
+                    end
+                else
+                    print("Hex " .. q .. "," .. r .. " too far (distance: " .. distance .. ")")
+                end
+            end
+        end
+    end

+    -- Force some valid moves for debugging! if #self.validMoves == 0 then
+        print("NO VALID MOVES FOUND - FORCING SOME FOR DEBUGGING")

+        -- Add some moves adjacent to the ship local directions = {
+            {1, 0}, {1, -1}, {0, -1},
+            {-1, 0}, {-1, 1}, {0, 1}
+        }

+        for _, dir in ipairs(directions) do
+            local newQ = shipQ + dir[1]
+            local newR = shipR + dir[2]

+            -- Check if within grid bounds
+            if newQ >= 0 and newQ < self.GRID_SIZE and newR >= 0 and newR < self.GRID_SIZE then
+                -- Check if empty
+                if not (battle.grid[newQ][newR].isPlayerShip or battle.grid[newQ][newR].isEnemyShip) then
+                    table.insert(self.validMoves, {newQ, newR})
+                    print("FORCED valid move: " .. newQ .. "," .. newR)
+                end
+            end
+        end
+    end

+    -- Print debug summary
+    print("Calculated " .. #self.validMoves .. " valid moves for ship with " .. availableSP .. " SP")
+end

 function Combat:getHexNeighbors(q, r)
     local neighbors = {}